kelvinlegacy/mission23_wiki/Friends-of-Kelvin-Eugene-Williams.md

 ***
 # Facebook
-Micah does not believe any of his friends are alive anymore.
+Kelvin does not believe any of his friends are alive anymore.
 This is a listing of his friends on his kelvinewilliams account, which the CIA now controls.

 ![IMG_0899](https://github.com/Mission23/Mission23/assets/140252803/ebb1c2c9-f29a-4b0a-9e64-aed2d4bcdcb4)
 ![IMG_0900](https://github.com/Mission23/Mission23/assets/140252803/c54ea2d5-90fd-45cb-9e7f-49a773455d60)